Following the rise in coronavirus cases in our area, we have suspended visiting arrangements at our hospitals.

 - Maternity services: Visiting is restricted across maternity services (read in full here)

 - Scans: Women can be accompanied by one non-symptomatic person (ideally the birth partner) for their first trimester (12 week) scan and some specialist scans for fetal medicine.
+The partner (or named supporter) can accompany women when they attend for their anomaly ultrasound scan (usually at 20 weeks) - conditional on no further government coronavirus restrictions being announced.

 - Labour and birth: A nominated non-symptomatic birthing partner is allowed to accompany women during labour and the birth.